 - 1. Every student who seeks to terminate his enrolment without having passed the study programme's final examination will be invited for an interview. - 2.
-At the student's request, the student may be issued a statement listing any results achieved. - 3.
-The statement must specify that the test results will in principle be valid for ten years.
+At the student's request, the student may be issued a statement listing any results achieved.
+(Section 7.11 of the WHW.) - 3.
+The statement must specify that the test results will in principle be valid for 10 years.
 The statement can include a reservation in the event of a substantial overhaul of the study programme (see also Article 27).